emirhankaptandev/emirhankaptandev/README.md

 I'm an Information Technologies student interested in web development.

 I enjoy building responsive web applications and improving my skills by working on real projects.
-Currently, I mainly develop projects using HTML, CSS, JavaScript and PHP, while continuing to learn new technologies.
+Currently, I mainly develop projects using HTML, CSS, JavaScript, PHP and SQL, while continuing to learn new technologies.

 ---